 - Not getting enough, or too low-quality, customer feedback;

 - Taking too long to launch – with an MVP, you want to get to market as quickly as possible; otherwise your competitors could beat you to it.

 The good news is that if you do make a mistake and your MVP is not as successful as you would have liked, it will take less time and money to make any changes.

 One of our customers in the gaming industry likened an MVP to a save point in a game.
 If you lose a life, you don’t have to start the level all over again!

 In conclusion – an MVP in software development can be a great advantage to your startup

 If you’re excited about a software idea, it can be tempting just to get it built and launch it straight away.

 However, taking a little time to research the market and bring out an MVP can prove advantageous in the long term.

-Twitter, Instagram, Spotify, and Buffer all launched an MVP, and they are now leaders in their respective fields.
+Twitter, Instagram, Spotify, and Buffer all launched own startup MVP, and they are now leaders in their respective fields.

 What MVP model will you use to move your business idea forward?

-Looking for assistance in developing your MVP?
-You Are Launched can help
+Looking for assistance in your startup MVP development?
+You are launched can help